 Among Our Favorite Western Caribbean Cruise Excursions

 There’s a reason this is one of the most popular tourist spots in Jamaica.
 Whether hiking up the 600-foot waterfall or enjoying the beach below, this is nature at its best.
-It’s also just a hop, skip and a jump away from an amazing zipline and bobsled experience.
-For more, see our our Dunn’s River Falls review.
+It’s also just a hop, skip, and jump away from an amazing zipline and bobsled experience.
+For more, see our Dunn’s River Falls review.

 It’s easy to find an excursion that will take you to the Barrier Reef, an awe-inspiring coral formation with an abundance of marine wildlife.
 Follow that up with a trip to Shark & Ray Alley for an incredible opportunity to interact with a variety of sea creatures.